SuhrudhSarathy/diary/README.md

 ```bash
 diary new -m Jul -y 2022
 ```
-This creates a folder with weeks and subdirectories and a Markdown file for each day.
+This creates a folder with weeks and a Markdown file for each day.
 3. Each day is a diary entry.

 ## Additional features